Jacob's Ladder: Prime numbers in 2d: Jacob's Ladder

-Displaying numbers in two dimensions has been a traditional approach toward primes visualization \cite{stein, orlowski}.
-In this paper, we propose an original way of number arrangement that yields a particularly appealing visual structure: an oscillating plot that increases and decreases according to the prime number distribution.
-We plot the integers from 1 to $n$ in 2D ($x$, $y$) in the following way: starting with 1 and $y = 0$ (hence, the first point will be (1, 0)), moving to 2 the plot moves up in the y axis, so that the next point in terms of coordinates is (2, 1).
+Displaying numbers in two dimensions has been a traditional approach toward primes visualization (\citeauthor{stein, orlowski}).
+Here we propose an original way of number arrangement yielding an appealing visual structure: an oscillating plot that increases and decreases according to the prime number distribution.
+We plot the integers from 1 to $n$ in 2D ($x$, $y$) starting with 1 and $y = 0$ (hence, the first point will be (1, 0)), moving to 2 the plot moves up in the y axis, so that the next point in terms of coordinates is (2, 1).
 In the next step, it goes up or down depending on whether the number $n$ is a prime number or not.
 Number 2 is prime, so it flips in such a way that it goes down next, and hence the third point is (3, 0).
 Now, 3 is prime so the next step goes up again, and we move up to (4, 1).
 Number 4 is not a prime so it continues moving up, and so on.
-In Fig. \ref{fig:first} the sequence produced by the algorithm is shown up to $n=50$.
-The blue dashed line stands for the $y = 0$ line (or $x$ axis), which will be central to our study.
-We will refer to the points ($x$, 0) as zeroes from now on.
-Because of the resemblance of this numerical structure to a ladder, we refer to this set of points in the 2D plane as \emph{Jacob’s Ladder}, $J(n)$ for short hereafter.
+We used our own code but different codes to produce Jacob’s ladder can be found in the On-Line Encyclopedia of Integer Sequences (\citeauthor{link}).